-The Authority currently expects, based upon its projections of demand for Fixed Rate MEFA Loans during the next two academic years, that it will be able to fully apply, or commit for application, all available proceeds of the Authority's Education Loan Revenue Bonds, Issue H, Series 2008 (the "Series 2008 Bonds") and all available proceeds of the Series 2009 Bonds prior to September 30, 2010.
+The Authority currently expects, based upon its projections of demand for Fixed Rate MEFA Loans during the 2009-2010 and 2010-2011 academic years, that it will be able to fully apply, or commit for application, all available proceeds of the Series 2009 Bonds prior to September 30, 2010.
 However, due to a variety of factors that may influence demand for Fixed Rate MEFA Loans, including, without limitation, general economic conditions, the seasonal nature of education loan demand and the current or potential availability of competing education loans or other forms of financial aid under the Federal Family Education Loan Program, the Federal Direct Student Loan Program and other federal or Commonwealth programs, as well as student and parent loans offered by other parties and, potentially, variable rate MEFA Loans, there can be no assurance that the actual demand for Fixed Rate MEFA Loans will be sufficient to fully expend the funds available to the Authority to fund such loans from sources that include, but are not limited to, the Series 2009 Bonds.
+Although the Authority does not currently expect to have substantial amounts available for application to finance MEFA Loans during this period, other than funds held for such purpose under the Issue I General Resolution, the Authority reserves the right to effect transactions to obtain such funds.
 The Resolution does not require or prevent the application of Series 2009 Bond proceeds prior to the application of other funds available to the Authority to make Fixed Rate MEFA Loans or require the Authority to apply all funds available to the Authority to make Fixed Rate MEFA Loans prior to making variable rate MEFA Loans.
+See "PLAN OF FINANCING."